Welcome to the Registrar's Office

 • Apply to Graduate

-• Make sure you are declared in your major(s) and/or minor(s)
+• Declare your major(s) and/or minor(s)

 • Schedule a graduation review appointment with your advisor(s).

 • Proof your Stellic record in your advising appointment as this is your first step in verifying requirements have been met.
 Do not ignore (red) marks as they indicate something is missing.
-Work with your advisor(s) and department chair to understand why.
-If a course should be counting in your progress on Stellic, an exception must be made.
-All requirements should reflect either completed (green) or registered to be completed (yellow) in order to remain eligible for graduation.
+Students should work with their advisor(s) and department chair to understand why.

 • Stay informed with graduation events from the College Events office